 Katana of Choice by Nicole Lizée

-for solo drum kit and video
+for extended solo drum-kit, electronics and video

 Jenny’s Soul.
 Or Dirk’s? by Piotr Peszat

 © 2021 All rights reserved